 Usability and security are often pitted against one another in the enterprise app debate.
 Let’s take a look at where enterprises should focus more.

 The ISO 9421-11 standard defines usability as “the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.”
 Usability, thus, does not just mean ease of use but also mandates user satisfaction that emerges from having engaging and aesthetically pleasing content.
 As the mobile-savvy Millennials constitute 70% of the working-age population by 2020, the focus on usability becomes all the more important.

 Today the workforce demands enterprise apps to be as intuitive as consumer applications.
-If the end users have to use apps that do not deliver intuitive experiences and have to use apps regardless of their level of interface and usability familiarity, it can lead to a productivity loss and errors that can cost an organization heavily.
-Elements such as gamification, haptic technology, animation, mechanical simulation of the touch sensation etc. have become a standard to deliver these consumer-grade experiences to mobile apps.
+If the end-users have to use apps that do not deliver intuitive experiences and have to use apps regardless of their level of interface and usability familiarity, it can lead to productivity loss and errors that can cost an organization heavily.
+Elements such as gamification, haptic technology, animation, mechanical simulation of the touch sensation, etc. have become a standard to deliver these consumer-grade experiences to mobile apps.
 Developers are also creating functionalities that facilitate easier information consumption and make them performance-focused to drive greater adoption.
 It has become abundantly clear today that unless enterprise apps are usability-driven, they can be rendered useless and will prompt the workforce to use alternative apps which can open a new can of worms.